saeedashraf/engageclients/README.md

 1. Desktop applications have much better retention rates
-2. Linux OS has similar users compared to IOS and Android, but with higher retention Therefore I conclude that users with personal computers have better interaction with the product
+2. Linux OS has similar users compared to IOS and Android, but with higher retention Therefore I conclude that users with personal computers have better interaction with the product.
+3. Most of the users use Firefox browser to benefit from the product however, still many will not engage enough and will not return
+4. IOS and Mac OS users are a few in comparison to the other OS users with relatively low retention
+5. word, compress, and merge are the most used products by users
+6. and alot more

+### Based on the analyses I did, the main users are those who come from Firefox, under windows OS system and use the word, compress, and merge

 ## First Run of Visualization